Ankle and Foot Pain – Physiotherapy Treatment for Effective Pain Relief

 Common Ankle and Foot Pain Conditions that we treat

-Here are some common ankle and foot conditions that we treat – we can treat most conditions and can refer you to a specialist if necessary.
+Here are some common ankle and foot conditions – we can treat most conditions and can refer you to a specialist if necessary.
 Not certain of your condition?
 Come down for an assessment and we will help you figure it out.

-Physiotherapy Provides More than Just Immediate Pain Relief
+Physiotherapy Provides More than Just Immediate Ankle and Foot Pain Relief

 Immediate Ankle and Foot Pain Relief – Getting Better

 During your first session, your physiotherapist will run a thorough assessment to accurately determine the cause of your pain.
-Afterwhich, your physiotherapist will help to provide immediate pain relief through manual therapy by releasing tight knots or reducing the compression if necessary.
+After which, your physiotherapist will help to provide immediate pain relief through manual therapy, massage therapy by releasing tight knots or reducing the compression if necessary.
 This will ensure that you will walk out of our door in significantly less pain than when you first came to us.